Cybercriminals jump the crypto hype train: what you should know about illegal crypto mining

 Ways hackers spread the infection

-Usually, a miner can infect your computer with the help of a dropper – software, the purpose of which is installing malware on users’ devices.
+Usually, a miner can infect your computer with the help of a dropper – software, the purpose of which is to install malware on users’ devices.

 You can get infected with a dropper when you download pirated versions of games or applications.
 Sometimes droppers can also be installed with key generators or cracks for software.
-These type of malicious executables are usually encountered on Peer-2-Peer networks[5] and other file-sharing websites.
+These types of malicious executables are usually encountered on Peer-to-peer networks[6] and other file-sharing websites.

 When you open the downloaded file, the malicious dropper is activated, which then consequently downloads a miner onto your device.
 Additionally, it makes sure your system does not notice the miner by also downloading malware that makes the miner very difficult to notice.
 Besides, crooks often use legal crypto mining software but use it for unlawful purposes.